CMU Faculty

 Assistant Professor of Business; Chair of Political Studies

-James is a political economist, entrepreneur, and educator who explores the intersection between institutions, ideology, and human flourishing.
-His research focuses on debt, energy, and technological acceleration, with a particular interest in how post-growth ideas shape business and policy—in ways that can be promising and perilous.
+James is a political economist, educator, and entrepreneur who explores the intersection of institutions and human flourishing.
+His research focuses on the nexus between debt and energy use, with particular attention to how evolving ideologies such as post-growth thinking shapes business and policy—in ways that can be both promising and perilous.

-His teaching spans the areas of business, economics, and political studies.
-James holds an MPhil in Economics from Cambridge University, where he studied the social and ecological dynamics of the international debt-based money system, and he is currently expanding on this research in his PhD at McGill.
+His teaching spans business, economics, and political studies.
+James holds an MPhil in Economics from the University of Cambridge, where he studied the institutional dynamics of the debt-based monetary system.
+He is now expanding on this work in his PhD at McGill University.

-He brings a wealth of hands-on experience to his academic work.
-He has served as a Board Director for Assiniboine Credit Union, one of Canada's largest independent financial institutions, and held roles as a financial counsellor, a public policy advisor, and an editor and translator in Asia.
+He brings extensive practical experience to his academic work, having served as a board director for Assiniboine Credit Union—one of Canada’s largest independent financial institutions—and held roles in financial counselling, public policy, and as an editor and translator in Asia.

 As a social entrepreneur, he has co-founded or led a range of community-focused ventures, including The Fireweed Food Co-op, Fools + Horses Coffee, Compost Winnipeg, Prairie Rivers CoLiving, Proximus 5, and CMU’s Centre for Resilience.
 He now directs his entrepreneurial energy toward health-focused ventures and serves on the board of the Oak Grove Retreat Centre.